-In Section 6.2.2 we saw a calculation that suggested that synchronised beating of flagella could arise through a minimum-dissipation principle, but that argument did not provide a dynamical evolution to the state of synchrony.
-In this section we discuss the pedagogic example of "bead-spring" models that have been developed to study this problem.
-The analysis leads to a model for the evolution of the phase difference between flagella, and provides interpretable results that can be compared to experiment.
+In Section 6.2.2 we saw that synchronised beating of flagella could arise through a minimum-dissipation principle, but that argument did not provide a dynamical evolution to the state of synchrony.
+Here we discuss the pedagogic example of "bead-spring" models that have been developed to study this problem, leading to an evolution equation for the phase difference between flagella, and provides interpretable results that can be compared to experiment.